illia-nest/web-scrapping-and-ner/images/README.md

-This folter contains images for the main README.md of the project
+This folder contains images for the main README.md of the project